openshift/lvm-operator/docs/troubleshooting.md

     oc delete logicalvolume <name>
     ```

-4. Make sure there is no `LVMVolumeGroup` resources left:
+4. Make sure there are no `LVMVolumeGroup` resources left:

     ```bash
     $ oc get lvmvolumegroup
     No resources found
     ```

-    If there is any `LVMVolumeGroup` resources left, remove finalizers from these resources and delete them:
+    If there are any `LVMVolumeGroup` resources left, remove finalizers from these resources and delete them:

     ```bash
     $ oc patch lvmvolumegroup <name> -p '{"metadata":{"finalizers":[]}}' --type=merge